 We’re not going to sugarcoat it: social distancing isn’t usually how we roll.
 We miss heading to our favorite bars, discovering new ones, hanging with industry friends, and talking to bartenders all across the country about the awesome drinks they divine every day.
 But collectively we know we all need to stay home right now so that the corona crisis ends as quickly as possible.

 Luckily, while we wait, there are liquor stores still open and taking orders.
-To make your at-home mixology efforts as easy as possible, here are 7 cocktail recipes made from 4 ingredients or less—which means they are ideal to make at home in moderation.
+To make your at-home mixology efforts as easy as possible, here are 7 cocktail recipes from Heretic Spirits that are made from 4 ingredients or less—which means they are ideal to make at home in moderation.

 Some people can’t rally without caffeine.
 We are those people, so the thought of a cocktail based on espresso definitely drives up our adrenaline.
 The fact that it’s simple to make is also pretty compelling!
 Just combine three ingredients: 1 oz Mr. Black Coffee Liqueur; 1 oz vodka; and 1 oz espresso.
 Then shake hard, strain into a coupe glass (or something similar in your cupboard), and garnish with a coffee bean or cacao nib.